 - Bang head on desk many times while iterating over the above three steps until code starts to work.

-- Load all target system code on to the device and
+- Load all target system code on to the device and try running everything.

 - Bang head on desk many more times as things that used to work stop working.